-You might be thinking that what can be the most straightforward definition for ERP.
+You might be thinking, what can be the most straightforward definition for ERP?

-Well, think about all the processes which are needed to run a company/organization such as HR, Finance, Manufacturing, Services, Procurement, and others.
+Well, think about all the processes which companies need such as HR, Finance, Manufacturing, Services, Procurement, and others.

 ERP systems provide analytics, visibility, and efficiency across every aspect of a business, or we can say that ERP software integrates the various functions into a complete system to standardize processes and information across the organization.

 Organizations tend to realize that they need ERP software when they begin outgrowing their business.
 However, it is impossible to ignore the impact of ERP in today’s business world.

 ERP works as the glue that binds the different systems for a large organization.
 Each department has its system optimized for doing tasks.